INTO-CPS-Association/DTaaS/README.md

 # Motivation

 Website for Digital Twin as a Service (DTaaS) software.
+This software shall be used for creating a Digital Twin support platform for SMEs.
+A brief overview of the software is available in [this presentation](docs/DTaaS-overview.pdf).

 This is a mono repo containing code for both the client (web browser) and server code.